decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 ---

-## **Create a New Wallet**

-To create a new wallet, you must run the `dcrwallet --create` command, set a private passphrase, optionally set a public passphrase, and record your seed.
-To accomplish this, follow the steps below.

-> Run the Wallet Creation Command
+## **Manual Wallet Creation Command**

+If you do not have already have a `wallet.db` file stored in `dcrwallet`'s home directory, you must run the `dcrwallet --create` command.
+Steps for this can be found below.

-1. With the `dcrd` daemon running (as noted in the Prerequisites), open a new shell window (Bash/Command Prompt/etc,..).
+1. Open a new shell window (Bash/Command Prompt/etc,..).
-2. Navigate to the directory of the `dcrwallet` executable
+2. Navigate to the directory of the `dcrwallet` executable.
 3. Enter the command `dcrwallet --create` (review the Prerequisites above if you are unsure whether you to use `./dcrwallet` or `dcrwallet.exe` for the previous command).

+---

+## **Wallet Creation Walkthrough**

+During this process, you'll set a private passphrase, optionally set a public passphrase, and record your seed.
+To accomplish this, follow the steps below:

 > Set Passphrases for Your Wallet